Niko2xni/Isumbong-Mo/ai-context.md

 🤖 AI Assistant Project Context

-This file provides context for an AI assistant (like Gemini Code Assist) to understand the project structure, goals, and conventions.
+This file provides context for an AI assistant to understand the project structure, goals, and conventions.

 1. 🚀 Project Overview